 What state returns can I e-file?
+How are the state files sent via e-file?
 How many states can be e-filed?

 - Go to the Drake Support Website and login using your user account credentials.